-38 The term "loopback address" is used in place of the original term "loopback network", per the guidance given in [PD-0018].
+35 The term "loopback address" is used in place of the original term "loopback network", per the guidance given in [PD-0018].
 IPv4 treats any IP address with a network ID of 127 as a loopback address.

 Chapter 5.
-IT Security Requirements 3/4/2009 5.1.3.7.
-Subset residual information protection (FDP_RIP.2) The TSF shall ensure that any previous information content of a resource is made unavailable upon the allocation of the resource to all objects39.

-5.1.3.8.
-Basic data exchange confidentiality (FDP_UCT.1)

-FDP_UCT.1.1 The TSF shall enforce the TRAFFIC FILTER SFP to be able to transmit and receive objects in a manner protected from unauthorised disclosure.
+IT Security Requirements 10/31/2012 5.1.3.7.
+Subset residual information protection (FDP_RIP.2) FDP_RIP.2.1 The TSF shall ensure that any previous information content of a unavailable upon the allocation of the resource to all objects 36 . resource is made 5.1.3.8.
+Basic data exchange confidentiality (FDP_UCT.1) FDP_UCT.1.1 The TSF shall enforce the TRAFFIC FILTER SFP to be able t receive objects in a manner protected from unauthorised disclosu o transmit and ure.
 5.1.3.9.
-Data exchange integrity (FDP_UIT.1)

-- FDP_UIT.1.1 The TSF shall enforce the TRAFFIC FILTER SFP to be able to transmit and receive user data in a manner protected from modification, deletion, insertion and replay errors. - FDP_UIT.1.2 The TSF shall be able to determine on receipt of user data, whether modification, deletion, insertion or replay has occurred.
+Data exchange integrity (FDP_UIT.1) FDP_UIT.1.1 The TSF shall enforce the TRAFFIC FILTER SFP to be able t receive user data in a manner protected from modification , delet play errors. o transmit and ion, insertion and re- FDP_UIT.1.2 The TSF shall be able to determine on receipt of user data, wheth deletion , insertion or replay has occurred. her modification,

-39 The wording in [TFF-PP] and [APP-PP] is slightly different regarding FDP_RIP.1.
+36 The wording in [TFF-PP] and [APP-PP] is slightly different regarding FDP_RIP.1.
 The former specifies that the objects in question are "resources that are used by the subjects of the TOE to communicate through the TOE to other subjects", whereas the latter simply refers to "all objects".
 Both PPs contain the same application note, giving a packet as an example.
-The more inclusive "all objects" phrasing was used in this ST. As this phrasing is then equivalent to the hierarchical FDP RIP.2 [CC] Part 2 requirement, FDP RIP.2 was included in this ST.
+The more inclusive "all objects" phrasing was used in this ST. As this phrasing is then equivalent to the hierarchical FDP_RIP.2 [CC] Part 2 requirement, FDP_RIP.2 was included in this ST.